Fireplace: TheNotTheOtherSide

-Fireplace: TheNotTheOtherSide is the debut album by American rapper Hodgy.
+Fireplace: TheNotTheOtherSide is the debut studio album by American rapper Hodgy.
 It was released on December 9, 2016, by Odd Future Records and Columbia Records.
-It features guest appearances from Lil Wayne, Busta Rhymes, and Salomon Faye.
-It is supported by three singles, "Barbell", "Final Hour" and "Glory."
+With guest appearances from Lil Wayne, Busta Rhymes and Salomon Faye, the album is also supported by three singles, "Barbell", "Final Hour" and "Glory."

+Fireplace: TheNotTheOtherSide is the only studio album under the stage name Hodgy, as Gerard Long began releasing music as Jerry (stylized as "jerry.") in 2023.
+The album is also the final release on the Odd Future Records label before going defunct.